 Show them the value you bring to the table

 Set them up for success

 The key here is the final two points.
 If you want your customers to get the most out of your welcome message -- and their entire relationship with your business -- you can't skip these steps.
 Luckily, if you include these four elements in your welcome email, you won't have to worry about any missed opportunities.

-4 Steps to a Successful Welcome Email Template for Your Customers
+How to Write a Welcome Email for Your Customers

 1. Restate your value proposition.

 Although this may seem like an unnecessary step to take, it can actually provide some significant benefits.

 The most obvious benefit is that it provides the customer with some reassurance that they made the right decision signing up.
 It's never a bad thing to remind customers why they created an account with you, and it clarifies exactly what they can expect to achieve with your product or service.